Douglas Wilder: Early political life

-Governor of Virginia
+Campaign for Governor of Virginia

-Wilder was elected governor on November 8, 1989, defeating Republican Marshall Coleman by a spread of less than half a percent.
-The narrow victory margin prompted a recount, which reaffirmed Wilder's election.
-He was sworn in on January 13, 1990, by former U.S. Supreme Court Justice Lewis F. Powell, Jr. In recognition of his landmark achievement as the first elected African-American governor, the National Association for the Advancement of Colored People awarded Wilder the Spingarn Medal for 1990.

-Wilder had a comfortable lead in the last polls before the election.
+In the 1989 campaign for governor of Virginia, Wilder had a comfortable lead in the last polls before the election.
 The unexpected closeness of the election may have been due to the Republicans' strong get out the vote efforts.
 Wilder had been candid about his pro-choice position in relation to abortion.
 Some observers believed the close election was caused by the Bradley effect, and suggested that white voters were reluctant to tell pollsters that they did not intend to vote for Wilder.
+Wilder was elected governor on November 8, 1989, defeating Republican Marshall Coleman by a spread of less than half a percent.
+The narrow victory margin prompted a recount, which reaffirmed Wilder's election.

+Governor of Virginia

+Douglas Wilder was sworn in on January 13, 1990, by former U.S. Supreme Court Justice Lewis F. Powell, Jr. In recognition of his landmark achievement as the first elected African-American governor, the National Association for the Advancement of Colored People awarded Wilder the Spingarn Medal for 1990.

 During his tenure as governor, Wilder worked on crime and gun control initiatives.
 He also worked to fund Virginia's transportation initiatives, effectively lobbying Congress to reallocate highway money to the states with the greatest needs.
 Much residential and office development had taken place in Northern Virginia without its receiving sufficient federal money for infrastructure improvements to keep up.
 He also succeeded in passing state bond issues to support improving transportation.
-In May 1990 Wilder ordered state agencies and universities to divest themselves of any investments in South Africa because of its policy of apartheid, making Virginia the first Southern state to take such action.
+In May 1990 Wilder ordered state agencies and universities to divest themselves of any investments in South Africa because of its policy of apartheid.

+Wilder made a failed attempt to enter into an agreement with the Washington Redskins to build a stadium at Potomac Yard in Alexandria.
+Wilder and Washington Redskins owner Jack Kent Cooke had made an agreement for the move which entailed a $130 million subsidy by the state of the Virginia.
+However, legislators revised the agreement to reduce the cost to taxpayers by $40 million (relative to the original plan by Cooke and Wilder), which led Cooke to pull out of the agreement.